vmware/pyvmomi/docs/vim/view/InventoryView.rst

 OpenInventoryViewFolder(entity):
-   Adds the child objects of a given managed entity to the view.If a `Datacenter`_ is returned as a child, the implicit virtual machine folder and host folder objects are also returned.
-If a `ComputeResource`_ is returned, the implicit root `ResourcePool`_ and `HostSystem`_ objects are also returned.May partially succeed if some entities could not be resolved.
+   Adds the child objects of a given managed entity to the view.If a `Datacenter <vim/Datacenter.rst>`_ is returned as a child, the implicit virtual machine folder and host folder objects are also returned.
+If a `ComputeResource <vim/ComputeResource.rst>`_ is returned, the implicit root `ResourcePool <vim/ResourcePool.rst>`_ and `HostSystem <vim/HostSystem.rst>`_ objects are also returned.May partially succeed if some entities could not be resolved.
 The operation will still succeed for all entities which could be resolved, and the list of those which failed is returned as the result.

   Privilege: